merenlab/merenlab.org/_posts/miscellaneous/2020-06-27-seminar-series-on-microbial-omics.md

 The link to the registration form is at the end of this post.
 But we will assume that you have read everything on this page! :)

+{:.warning}
+Largely due to technical reasons, we will have to set a limit of 400 people.
+If more than 400 people registers for the seminars, there will be a random selection.
+You will get an e-mail before our first meeting regarding the selection outcome.
+Apologies for the inconvenience, and thank you for your understanding.

 ## Motivation

 **The primary aim of this seminar series is to give a broad introduction to some of the key concepts and strategies that enable us to study the ecology, evolution, and functioning of naturally occurring microbial populations.**